 Welcome to Oregon's High Desert

-Come, explore the desert alongside Oregon Natural Desert Association and see for yourself how unique and wild this place is.
+Oregon Natural Desert Association invites you to see for yourself how unique and wild Oregon’s dry side is.

 Caring for the Desert We Love

 Oregon Natural Desert Association encourages people to get to know the desert and to take steps to conserve these public lands.
-Our community defends public lands from threats, partners with public and private land managers to preserve natural values, encourages the exploration of wild places, and restores lands and waters to give desert creatures places in which to thrive.
+ONDA is a non-profit organization that defends public lands from threats, partners with public and private land managers to preserve natural values, encourages the exploration of wild places, and restores lands and waters to give desert wildlife safe habitat in which to thrive.

 The Voice of the Desert

-With more than 10,000 members and supporters, ONDA is the only conservation organization dedicated exclusively to preserving Oregon’s high desert.
+ONDA is the only conservation organization dedicated exclusively to preserving Oregon’s high desert.
+Our members and supporters live in Portland, Bend, all throughout Oregon state, across the country, and abroad.

 Our dream?
 We envision a high desert in Oregon where eight million acres of public lands are conserved to ensure that fish and wildlife thrive and wild places exist for all people to treasure and explore, now and always.